-For most people, myself included, the winter doldrums usually set in about the time the first cold wind blows.
-Now that I’m on the coast, I don’t experience winter the way I used to in Tennessee, but last January, we did have a few 13 degree days.
-Despite that, it was 70 on Christmas Day and Snickers got to go for a long walk with me on the beach—and yes, I was barefoot.
+For most people, myself included the winter doldrums usually set in about the time the first cold wind blows.
+Now that I’m on the coast, I don’t experience winter the way I used to in Tennessee.
+But last January, we did have a few 13 degree days.
+Despite that, it was 70 on Christmas Day so Snickers and I went for a long walk on the beach.
+And yes, I was barefoot.

-Winter signifies so many different things for me, but the biggest thing it signifies is what I refer to as the hibernation period, where I settle in and just let myself rest.
-I like the feeling of crisp, cold days to be quite honest, because winter also brings dormancy—trees and plants hibernate much like we do, and we see the evidence of it in their bare limbs and dead stems.
+Winter signifies so many different things to me.
+But the biggest thing it signifies is what I refer to as the hibernation period.
+It’s the time where I settle in and just let myself rest.
+I like the feeling of crisp, cold days to be quite honest because winter also brings dormancy.
+Trees and plants hibernate much like we do, the evidence of it is in their bare limbs and dead stems.
 It’s a time of reflection, really, a perfect time for the observation of where newness can spring forth.
-Hibernation brings a few extra pounds from all those rich soups I like to make, the feeling that I need to go to bed at 5:30 because it’s dark outside, the anticipation of the first snow, the excitement of digging my warm, leopard-print ugg slippers out of the depths of the closet, and the hope of new things to come.
+Hibernation brings a few extra pounds from all those rich soups I like to make.
+And the feeling that I need to go to bed at 5:30 because it’s dark outside.
+Hibernation also creates the anticipation of the first snow.
+The excitement of digging my warm, leopard-print ugg slippers out of the depths of the closet.
+But the biggest thing that winter signifies?
+The hope of new things to come.

 …it beats because of growth.

 …and it beats because I didn’t give up, even when I really, really wanted to.